Your Basket

 Stress is a common cause of stunted hair growth as well as brittle, dry strands, so frequent application of rosehip oil could successfully combat this.

-2. It can relive inflammatory scalp conditions
+2. It can relieve inflammatory scalp conditions

 Your scalp is essentially an extension of your skin, so the same anti-inflammatory effects that can tackle ailments like acne can also target irritating conditions on your scalp.